IAbrahamI/Password_Manager/README.md

 ## Terminal Usage

-To use My Awesome Password Manager from the terminal, follow these steps:
+To use the Password Manager from the terminal, follow these steps:

 1. Clone the repository to your local machine:

     ```bash
     git clone https://github.com/your-username/your-repository.git
     ```
+    Or you can also  download the zip file under the **<> Code** button on the repository and extract the file on your device

 2. Navigate to the project directory: